-Fair value of the cryptocurrency awards received will be determined using the quoted price of the related cryptocurrency at the time of receipt.
 There is no significant financing component in these transactions.
 There is, however, consideration payable to the customer in the form of a pool operator fee, payable only if the pool is the first to solve the equation; this fee will be deducted from the proceeds we receive and will be recorded as contra-revenue, as it does not represent a payment for a distinct good or service as described in ASC 606-10-32-25.

 Certain aspects of our performance obligations, such as providing computing power, may be contracted to various third parties and there is a risk that if these parties are unable to perform or curtail their operations, our revenue and operating results may be negatively affected.
-See "Risk Factors-Risks Related to Our Business, Industry and Operations-If we are unable to successfully maintain our power and hosting arrangements or secure the sites for our data centers, on acceptable terms or at all, or if we must otherwise relocate to replacement sites, our operations may be disrupted, and our business results may suffer."
-Please see "Business-Material Agreements-Power Arrangements and Hosting Arrangements" for additional information about the Company's power arrangements.
+See "Risk Factors- Risks Related to Our Business, Industry and Operations-If we are unable to successfully maintain our power and hosting arrangements or secure the sites for our data centers, on acceptable terms or at all or if we must otherwise relocate to replacement sites, our operations may be disrupted, and our business results may suffer."
+Please see "Business- Material Agreements-Power Arrangements and Hosting Arrangements" for additional information about our power arrangements.